Federalist No. 76

 Federalist No. 76, written by Alexander Hamilton, was published on April 1, 1788.
 The Federalist Papers are a series of eighty-five essays written to urge the ratification of the United States Constitution.
 These letters were written by Alexander Hamilton, James Madison, and John Jay under the name of Publius in the late 1780s.
 This paper discusses the arrangement of the power of appointment and the system of checks and balances.
 The title is "The Appointing Power of the Executive", and is the tenth in a series of 11 essays discussing the powers and limitations of the Executive branch.
 There are three options for entrusting power: a single individual, a select congregation, or an individual with the unanimity of the assembly.
-Of all of the options, Hamilton supports bestowing the president with the nominating power and the ratifying power to the senate in order to have a strategy with the least bias.
+Hamilton supported bestowing the president with the nominating power but the ratifying power would be granted to the senate in order to have a process with the least bias.